kelseyst1/WWDC-A3/README.md

 -	The other aspect of this game is to give insight into different scenarios they may experience, such as wanting to join a new activity but having already committed to something else.

--	Having played this game, ideally it will also open up conversations between the targeted user and their guardian/parent or teacher about time management and how to best respond in different situations.
+-	Having played this game, ideally, it will also open up conversations between the targeted user and their guardian/parent or teacher about time management and how to best respond in different situations.

 ![Uploading image.png…]()